Transforming Education, Transforming Lives

 The course is a one-year, part-time postgraduate diploma programme delivered in a blended model eight weeks of block-release during the academic year at the course venue, four Saturdays of face-to-face tuition and online learning.

 The programme will include three sets of block release from your school/centre during the year:

-- Block 3: Friday 9th March to Friday 23rd March (Exclusive of Bank Holiday, Monday 19th March)
+- Block 3: Tuesday 19th March to Friday 29th March

 In addition, there will be some live, online classes, further details of which will be made available throughout the programme.

 The Professional Certificate/Diploma in Special and Inclusive Education is designed to equip mainstream teachers to respond effectively to the diverse needs of pupils in today’s inclusive schools and classrooms.
 Serving the needs of pupils with diverse special educational needs is now the responsibility of all teachers and all schools and no longer the sole remit of specialist teachers.
 This flexible online course facilitates access regardless of geographical or other constraints.
 Having completed a foundation module on special and inclusive education, teachers will then choose from a range of specialist elective modules, which includes topics such as Understanding Autism: Effective Management and Teaching Strategies, Dyslexia, Mild General Learning Disabilities and Challenging Behaviour.